Sandler73/Apotropaios-Firewall-Manager/SETUP_GUIDE.md

 # Apotropaios — Setup & Installation Guide

-A comprehensive guide for installing, configuring, and verifying Apotropaios across all supported platforms.
+Comprehensive guide for installing, configuring, and verifying Apotropaios across all supported platforms.

 ## Table of Contents